jacob13400/Internals_Calculate_S2/README.md

 **Author's Note :** This is programmed only to accept and display marks of students of CET ,CS '18 class.
 This has a slight lag, so please bear with it.
 Any suggestions for improvement is entertained.
-Futuure updates will include LAB marks as well